khongten001/tidykit-fp/docs/TidyKit.FS.md

    - Reuse `TSearchResults` instead of searching repeatedly

 3. For large files:
-   - Use streaming operations (planned for future versions)
    - Consider chunked processing for very large files
+   - Use appropriate buffer sizes for file operations